vekatze/neut/book/src/tutorial.md

 [Static Memory Management](./static-memory-management.md) covers the _"static"_ part.
 We'll see how memory is managed in Neut.
 We'll also see Neut's technique to optimize memory allocation.

-[Modality and Memory](./modality-and-memory.md) covers the _"modality"_ part.
-We'll see how memory operations introduced in the previous section can be understood via modality.
+[Modality and Memory](./modality-and-memory.md) and [Modal Metaprogramming](./modal-metaprogramming.md) cover the _"modality"_ part.
+We'll see how memory operations and macros in Neut are organized around modality.

 [Further Examples](./further-examples.md) presents some libraries written in this language as examples.